14th Quartermaster Detachment: Greensburg, Pennsylvania

 The 69 names of the Detachment soldiers who deployed to Saudi Arabia are featured on two bronze plaques on the front of the right and left stones.
 On the rear of the left stone is an etching of a female soldier's hands holding the American flag.
-On the rear of the right stone, an etched map of the Persian Gulf, indicating the locations of Dhahran, Saudi Arabia and Kuwait.
+On the rear of the right stone is an etched map of the Persian Gulf, indicating the locations of Dhahran, Saudi Arabia, and Kuwait.

-To the left front of the monument is an actual size bronze casting of the boots, M-16 rifle and helmet, symbolic of the fallen soldier.
-To the right front are two life-size cast bronze figures; a kneeling male and a standing female in desert battle dress uniforms, reflecting on the loss of their comrades.
+To the left front of the monument is an actual-sized bronze casting of the boots, M-16 rifle, and helmet, symbolic of the fallen soldier.
+To the right front are two life-size cast bronze figures: a kneeling man and a standing woman in desert battle dress uniforms, reflecting on the loss of their comrades.

 On the cement wall surrounding the monument is a bronze plaque listing the names of the 28 soldiers killed in action.
-Behind the wall are three flagpoles bearing the flags of the United States, Pennsylvania and the United States Army.
+Behind the wall are three flagpoles bearing the flags of the United States, Pennsylvania, and the United States Army.
 Behind the monument are 13 hemlock trees, the Pennsylvania state tree, planted as a living tribute to the 13 soldiers of the 14th Quartermaster Detachment who lost their lives in the war.
 The monument faces 90° due east, toward Saudi Arabia.

 Fort Lee, Virginia

-On 20 April 1991, the Quartermaster Center and School dedicated a new Water Training Facility on 41st Street in the memory of the fallen members of the 14th Quartermaster Detachment.
-A stone monument and plaque list the names of the 13 unit members who perished.
+On 20 April 1991, the Quartermaster Center and School dedicated a new Water Training Facility on 41st Street in memory of the fallen members of the 14th Quartermaster Detachment.
+A stone monument and plaque list the names of the 13 deceased unit members.

-On 3 March 1993, Fort Lee also dedicated one of its Gymnasiums as "Clark Gym" in honor of Specialist Beverly Sue Clark of Armagh.
+On 3 March 1993, Fort Lee also dedicated one of its gymnasiums as "Clark Gym" in honor of Specialist Beverly Sue Clark of Armagh.
 Members of the Clark family also raised over $100,000 to endow a scholarship in her name at Indiana University of Pennsylvania.

 Keystone State

-On 20 July 1998, the U.S. Army Reserve Barge Derrick 6801, Keystone State was christened and named in honor of the 14th Quartermaster Detachment.
+On 20 July 1998, the U.S. Army Reserve Barge Derrick 6801, Keystone State, was named in honor of the 14th Quartermaster Detachment.
 The Keystone State is the state nickname of Pennsylvania.